The Solid Protocol

 status code.
 [Source]

-Clients MAY use the HTTP If-None-Match
+Clients are encouraged to use the HTTP If-None-Match

-header with a value of "*"
+header field with a value of "*"

-to prevent an unsafe request method (eg. PUT
+to prevent an unsafe request method, e.g., PUT

 , PATCH